camkay/fics/README.md

 #>  [7] "7.
 When it comes to Canada, most people are asleep and need to wake up."
 #>  [8] "8.
 Those in power are very nervous that the public will realize the truth about Canada."
 #>  [9] "9.
 We may never know the full truth about Canada, but it's clear that the mainstream story is a complete lie."
 #> [10] "10.
-The facts about Canada simply don’t match what we’ve been told by `experts` and the mainstream media."
+The facts about Canada simply don’t match what we’ve been told by 'experts' and the mainstream media."
 #> [11] "11.
 We need a new, unbiased investigation to uncover the real truth about Canada."
 #> [12] "12.
 Anyone who's been paying attention knows that we're being lied to about Canada, but most people are simply brainwashed."
 #> [13] "13.
 Reporters, scientists, and government officials are involved in a conspiracy to cover up important information about Canada."